trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Machines, including superintelligent AI, could be used as our slaves.

 Also there is a governance problem, namely what do the humans do with this genie in a bottle?
 How can we be sure that the power doesn't corrupt and gets used for bad stuff?
-Also how to actually enslave a superintelligence is beyond us and might be impossible if the superintelligence doesn't want to be enslaved.
+Also how to  enslave a superintelligence is beyond us and might be impossible if the superintelligence doesn't want to be enslaved.

 Balance in 4 things needs to exist - Centralization, Inner Threat Protection, Outer Threat Protection, Goal Stability.